 Does complexity freedom make any difference in entrepreneurial ideation?

-The Firm and the Product is a project originated in 2016 as part of a PhD research at Auckland University of Technology in New Zealand.
+The Firm and the Product is based on a project part of a PhD research at Auckland University of Technology in New Zealand in 2016.
 The main objective of the research project was to confirm what many technologists suggest is obvious: that the presence of 3Dprinting benefits the creation of better businesses.
 The research project consisted of two studies implemented during three years.
 The focus of the research was the creative processes where entrepreneurs engage when starting a business.
 These studies used frameworks from the study of product design, to look for benefits in idea creation that come from the flexibility that 3Dprinters provide.
 In the following paragraphs we will describe the research project: the frameworks used, methods, results, insights, and some ideas to apply them.

 How are entrepreneurship and 3Dprinting related?